Issue № 01

 Financial Institutions Need to Support a Bitcoin Code Change

 Many financial institutions, including central banks, money managers, investment firms, and insurance companies, have made climate commitments to reach net zero by 2050 or have Environmental, Social, and Government (ESG) criteria for either their internal operations or their investments.
 Yet, many continue to invest in fossil fuel projects or companies.
 According to Reclaim Finance, an analysis of the policies adopted by banks, insurers, and investors showed that no major financial player has adopted measures to end fossil fuel development.
-More so, many companies like Fidelity, BlackRock, Goldman Sachs, Mastercard, and others offer various Bitcoin products, invest in Bitcoin mining, and provide Bitcoin transactional services, despite its climate-polluting consensus mechanism, to their customers.
+More so, many companies like BlackRock, Fidelity, Vanguard, CitiGroup, JPMorgan Chase, Goldman Sachs, Visa, Mastercard. and others offer various Bitcoin products, invest in Bitcoin mining, and provide Bitcoin transactional services, despite its climate-polluting consensus mechanism.

-Fidelity, Mastercard, BlackRock, and Goldman Sachs are gearing up their Bitcoin business while dealing with a growing climate risk on their balance sheets.
+BlackRock, Fidelity, Vanguard, CitiGroup, JPMorgan Chase, Goldman Sachs, Visa, Mastercard, and American Express are ramping up their Bitcoin business while dealing with a growing climate risk on their balance sheets.
 With increased scrutiny from proposed legislation from policymakers coupled with climate action demands from their customers, these investments present reputational and financial risk.
 It doesn't have to be this way due to the options of accessible, clean, and more efficient cryptocurrency consensus mechanisms that use 99% less energy.

-Institutional investors like Fidelity, BlackRock, Goldman Sachs, and Mastercard can align their climate and ESG commitments by leveraging their influence to push for a code change that would make Bitcoin validations reduce energy use and emissions.
-The financial institutions choosing to profit from Bitcoin can bring their clout and resources to the growing movement calling for a Bitcoin code change and investment in what matters most: a thriving, livable planet.
+Institutional investors like Fidelity, BlackRock, Goldman Sachs, and Vanguard, banks like CitiGroup and JPMorgan Chase, and payment processors like Visa and Mastercard can align their climate, and ESG commitments by leveraging their influence to push for a code change that would make Bitcoin validations reduce energy use and emissions.
+The financial institutions profiting from Bitcoin can bring their clout and resources to the growing movement calling for a Bitcoin code change and investment in what matters most: a thriving, livable planet.

 Issue № 03